corenova/yang-js/README.md

   """
 ```

-Optionally, you can pass in an arbitrary JS object and it will attempt
+Additionally, you can pass in an arbitrary JS object and it will
-to convert it into a structural `Yang` expression instance.
-It will
+attempt to convert it into a structural `Yang` expression instance.
+It
-analyze the passed in JS object and map the structure to best match
+will analyze the passed in JS object and map the structure to best
-YANG schema representation to describe the input data.
-This method
+match an appropriate YANG schema representation to describe the input
-will not be able to determine conditionals or any meta-data to further
+data.
+This method will not be able to determine conditionals or any
-constrain the data, but it should provide a good starting point for
+meta-data to further constrain the data, but it should provide a good
-enhancing the resulting `Yang` expression instance.
+starting point for enhancing the resulting `Yang` expression instance.

 It expects the passed in JS object to contain a **single key**
 property which will be used as the *name* for the resulting YANG